michelin/kstreamplify/README.md

 ### Uncaught Exception Handler

-Kstreamplify defines a default uncaught exception handler that catches all uncaught exceptions and shuts down the client.
+The default uncaught exception handler catches all uncaught exceptions and shuts down the client.

-If you want to override this behavior, you can override the `KafkaStreamsStarter#uncaughtExceptionHandler()` method and return your own uncaught exception handler.
+To change this behaviour, override the `KafkaStreamsStarter#uncaughtExceptionHandler()` method and return your own uncaught exception handler.

 ```java